Arab Spring: United Arab Emirates (2011)

 In the United Arab Emirates, the Arab Spring saw a sudden and intense demand for democratic reforms.
 However, government repression of human rights, including unlawful detentions and torture, quelled the opposition and silenced dissenters.
 Even years after the Arab Spring uprisings, the Emirates remain in staunch opposition to free speech.

-In 2011, 133 peaceful political activists — including academics and members of a social organization, Islah — signed a petition calling for democratic reforms.
+In 2011, 133 peaceful political activists—including academics and members of a social organization, Islah—signed a petition calling for democratic reforms.
 Submitted to the Emirati monarch rulers, the petition demanded elections, more legislative powers for the Federal National Council and an independent judiciary.

 In 2012, the authorities arrested 94 of the 133 journalists, government officials, judges, lawyers, teachers and student activists, who were detained in secret detention facilities.
 For a year, until the trial began in March 2013, the 94 prisoners were subjected to enforced disappearances and torture.
-As the “unfair” trial ended on 2 July 2013, 69 men were convicted on the basis of evidence acquired through forced confessions, and received harsh prison sentences of up to 15 years.
+As the "unfair" trial ended on 2 July 2013, 69 men were convicted on the basis of evidence acquired through forced confessions, and received harsh prison sentences of up to 15 years.

-The case came to be known as “UAE-94”, following which freedom of speech was further curbed.
-For years, these prisoners have been under arbitrary detention, with some “held in incommunicado, and denied their rights”.
+The case came to be known as "UAE-94", following which freedom of speech was further curbed.
+For years, these prisoners have been under arbitrary detention, with some "held in incommunicado, and denied their rights".
 In July 2021, Amnesty International called the UAE authorities to immediately release 60 prisoners of the UAE-94 case, who remained detained nine years after their arrest.

+At least 51 prisoners, who were part of the "UAE-94" mass trial, were being imprisoned despite completing their sentences.
+Some prisoners completed their sentences in March 2023, while others completed it as early as July 2019.
+HRW said that those the prisoners continued to remain in prison without a proper legal basis, even after completing the sentences between one month and nearly four years before.